wp-plugins/content-aware-sidebars/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: sidebar, widget, widget area, content aware, context aware, conditional, seo, dynamic, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce
 Requires at least: 3.3
-Tested up to: 3.9
+Tested up to: 4.1
-Stable tag: 2.2.1
+Stable tag: 2.5.2
 License: GPLv3

-Create and display sidebars according to the content being viewed.
+Create and display custom sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
-Boost on-site SEO with better Calls to Action by controlling what content your sidebars should be displayed with.
+Boost on-site SEO with better Calls to Action by controlling what content or context your sidebars should be displayed with.
-The sidebar manager makes it incredibly easy for anyone to create flexible, dynamic sidebars without the need of code.
+The sidebar manager makes it incredibly easy for anyone to create dynamic, custom sidebars without the need of code.

-Developed with speed and performance in mind and will add no extra database tables or table columns.
+Developed with functionality and performance in mind, Content Aware Sidebars is the only plugin of its kind that will never hog or slow down your site.

-> **New in version 2**
->
-> Manage widgets for your created sidebars in the Theme Customizer.
->
-> Condition groups let you display a sidebar together with both associated and distinct content.
->
-> Improved GUI makes it even easier to select content and edit sidebars.
->
-> Improved API for developers who want to extend and manipulate content support.
->

-= Features =
+= Lots of awesome Features =

 * Easy-to-use Sidebar Manager
 * Widget management integration in Theme Customizer (WP3.9+)